The financial statements for Norfund consist of the following:

 Liquid assets consist of bank deposits without any kind of binding.

-Other current investments consist of instruments (time deposits, loans and bonds) with a longer or shorter binding period intended for temporary investment of surplus liquidity waiting to be invested within Norfund’s mandate.
+Other short-term investments consist of instruments (time deposits, loans and bonds) with a longer or shorter fixed term intended for temporary placement of surplus liquidity intended for investment within Norfund’s mandate.
 Interest income from these is recorded as other financial income.

 Current receivables/Accounts receivable

-Current receivables, including accounts receivable, are recorded at their estimated value and adjusted for irrecoverable items.
+Current receivables, seller credit and accounts receivable are recorded at their estimated value.